invrs-io/utils/README.md

-# invrs-utils - Misc invrs-io utilities
+# invrs-utils - Miscellaneous invrs-io utilities
 `v0.0.0`

 This package is a collection of utilities that may be useful, but do not have fundamental roles in the invrs-io ecosystem.